akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec04.md

 found yourselves in, you would like to get over with it by asking minimum number of questions to the operator.

-Consider the case where you ask operator to generate an aplhabet from machine 1.
+Consider the case where you ask operator to generate an alphabet from machine 1.
 ![Questions machine 1]({{ "/assets/images/entropy_machine1.svg" | relative_url }}){:width="50%" height="50%"}
 You ask the first question to operator, "Is the alphabet A or B?".
 The